create3000/x_ite/docs/_posts/components/Interpolation/CoordinateInterpolator.md

 ## Overview

-CoordinateInterpolator generates a series of Coordinate values that can be ROUTEd to a `<Coordinate>` node's 'point' attribute or another Vector3FloatArray attribute.
+CoordinateInterpolator linearly interpolates among a list of 3-tuple MFVec3f arrays, producing a single MFVec3f array that is fractional average between two nearest arrays in the list.
+Authors can ROUTE value_changed output events (an array of 3-tuple SFVec3f values) to a Coordinate node's point field, or to another MFVec3f field.

 The CoordinateInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available since X3D version 2.0 or later.